CDCgov/Rnssp-shiny-apps/scenario_detection/src/docs/ScenarioDetection_docs.md

 ### Non-parametric (Percentile) Method

 The non-parametric method does not assume any specific distribution.
-Instead, it calculates the **percentile** of the test date's count relative to the baseline counts.
-This method is useful when the data distribution is unknown or skewed.
+Instead, it calculates the **percentile** of the test date's count/percent relative to the 28-day baseline counts/percents.
+This method is useful when the data distribution is unknown or skewed (e.g., data which is sparse or is likely to contain anomalies within the baseline period).
 To remain consistent with the Gaussian Method representation, the computed percentiles are presented as p-values.
 That is, a count or percentage that is computed to be in the 0.95 percentile will be depicted as having a p-value of 0.05.

 **Key Interpretation**:
 - **Percentile ≥ 0.01**: Alert (high deviation).